yasar1998/DominoesInChessTableGame/README.md

 ## Some Technical Description
-Before running the project, javafx and database configuration are needed.
-- Database must be created in MySql server and the corresponding table must be added (If they don't exist)
-- JavaFx jar files and database connector jar file must be added to global library for the project (IntelliJ IDEA)

 1. After clicking finish button, all necessary information about current game is stored in MySql Database and last game page is being loaded
-2. When last game page starts, it is initialized with data which come from MySql Database where last five game details are shown
+2. When results page starts, it is initialized with data which come from MySql Database where last five game details are shown